 For sculptures, you want to have a seamless backdrop of neutral color and for flat works such as paintings, black velvet is recommended because it's non-reflective.

 For photographing paintings, the painting should be placed upright and should not be slanting away from the camera.
-Be sure to remove any glass or matting, and if you have 2 photography lights they should be positioned at 45 degree angles so the lights shine toward the centre of the work.
+Be sure to remove any glass or matting, and if you have two photography lights they should be positioned at 45 degree angles so the lights shine toward the centre of the work.
 Make sure your camera faces straight onto your work,

 A tripod is highly recommended because it ensure your pictures turn out clear and you can position the camera precisely where you want.

-Your Asking Price
+How to Determine Your Asking Price

 Never list your artwork in an auction with the starting price at $0.99 EVER!

-That said, your best bet is to search on Ebay for artists selling work in the same category as yours with regard to subject, medium and style of work.
+That said, your best bet is to search on eBay for artists selling work in the same category as yours with regard to subject, medium and style of work.